usethesource/rascal-website/release-notes/rascal-0-41-x-release-notes.md

 * modules called `demo*` (case insensitive) or modules nested under packages called `demo` are presented differently than normal modules.
 Their tests are always shown fully and the bodies of all functions are expanded fully in the documentation.
 * if a code block expects errors but no errors are reported, this is now flagged as an error.
 * added citations and funding to the main page of a package (not optional)
+* added github links to sources where possible.
 * ambiguous link errors now propose a minimal amount of _exact_ and _shortest_ solutions for chosing one of the current alternatives.

 ### Standard Library Maintenance

-* `lang::java::{m3,flow,syntax,tests}::*` were all moved to the [java-air](https://github.com/usethesource/java-air/) project.
+* `lang::java::{m3,flow,syntax,tests}::*` were all moved to the [java-air](https://www.rascal-mpl.org/Packages/org.rascalmpl.java-air) project.
 This also removes the `pom.xml` dependencies on the Eclipse JDT and OW2 ASM libraries.
 All functionality was ported as-is to the other project.
 Module and package names have remained the same and so have internal Java-based mapping code classes and packages.
    * Now you have to add a dependency in your `pom.xml` file on `java-air` (see above).
    * `java-air` is expected to release more often in one year, namely adding support for JLS >14 versions.